By Emily Liebtag and Tom Vander Ark

 Project 2020 pairs four Oso students into a peer support group to ensure graduation in three years.
 The picture below is a visualization of good things to come.

-El Paso is part of a million person metroplex that spans the Mexican border and wraps around the southern tip of the 7,000 foot Franklin Mountains.
+El Paso is part of three million person metroplex that spans the Mexican border and wraps around the southern tip of the 7,000 foot Franklin Mountains.
 Over the last three years under the leadership of Superintendent Juan Cabrera, schools have been shifting away from test-prep to active learning–a combination of personalized, project-based, and social emotional learning with a strong commitment to dual language.

 In addition to active learning, the other three pillars of the EPISD 2020 Strategic Plan include great schools in every neighborhood, community partnerships, and leading with character and ethics.
 One initiative that supports all four pillars is the district’s partnership with the New Tech Network, a group of 200 project-based schools.